Header image courtesy of Brand Hong Kong (via Facebook)

 Bowrington Road Cooked Food Centre, 21 Bowrington Road, Wan Chai | (+852) 2834 7729

 Ap Lei Chau offers some of the freshest seafood in Hong Kong—quite literally fresh off the boat and still swimming in tanks on the ground floor of the municipal building.
 A selection of the day’s freshest catches is on offer upstairs.
-The cooked food center itself is total carnage—loud, rambunctious, and filled to the brim with tables and stools.
+The cooked food centre itself is total carnage—loud, rambunctious, and filled to the brim with tables and stools.

 One of the more popular restaurants is Pak Ke Seafood Restaurant.
 Diners can either order off the menu or shop to their heart’s content in the market below, bringing it to the vendor of their choice to plate and serve.